1N3/Sn1per/loot/README.md

 ```

 ### MODES:
-* REPORT MODE: Outputs all results to text in the loot directory for later reference.
+* REPORT: Outputs all results to text in the loot directory for later reference.
 To enable reporting, append 'report' to any sniper mode or command.
-* STEALTH MODE: Quickly enumerate single targets using mostly non-intrusive scans to avoid WAF/IPS blocking
+* STEALTH: Quickly enumerate single targets using mostly non-intrusive scans to avoid WAF/IPS blocking
-* PORT MODE: Scans a specific port for vulnerabilities.
+* PORT: Scans a specific port for vulnerabilities.
 Reporting is not currently available in this mode.
-* NOBRUTE MODE: Launches a full scan against a target host/domain without brute forcing services.
+* NOBRUTE: Launches a full scan against a target host/domain without brute forcing services.
 * AIRSTRIKE: Quickly enumerates open ports/services on multiple hosts and performs basic fingerprinting.
 To use, specify the full location of the file which contains all hosts, IP's that need to be scanned and run ./sn1per /full/path/to/targets.txt airstrike to begin scanning.
 * NUKE: Launch full audit of multiple hosts specified in text file of choice.
 Usage example: ./sniper /pentest/loot/targets.txt nuke.